Wildlife Friendly Wedding Guide

 save room for dessert

-If having a traditional wedding cake on your big day is a must, order from a vegan bakery or get one baked with organic and local ingredients.
-Changes like this will not only make your wedding unique but help you do your part in helping save wildlife — and that’s the sweetest part.
+If having a traditional wedding cake is a must, get a smaller cake, order from a vegan bakery, and get one baked with organic and local ingredients.
+Changes like this will not only make your wedding unique but will help you do your part in helping save wildlife — and that’s the sweetest part.

 Get Inspo